electron-utils/electron-ipc-plus/README.md

 ### Different versions of electron-ipc-plus.

-If we developing an Electron app that have different modules depends on `electron-ipc-plus`, and the version of the `electron-ipc-plus` are different.
-We will receive a warning message in main process.
+When running an Electron app that has several modules depends on different version of `electron-ipc-plus`, we will receive a warning message.

 ## API Reference